rosette-proj/rosette-extractor-rb/README.md

 ## Requirements

 This project must be run under jRuby.
+It uses [jbundler](https://github.com/mkristian/jbundler) to manage java dependencies via Maven.
+Run `gem install jbundler` and `jbundle` in the project root to download and install java dependencies.

 ## Running Tests